 If you have medical payments coverage on your auto insurance policy, this may be another option for pursuing compensation after a traffic crash caused by an uninsured motorist.
-This coverage may apply to any medical expenses resulting from an automobile accident, no matter who was at fault.
+This coverage may apply to any medical expenses resulting from an automobile wreck, no matter who was at fault.

 Uninsured Motorist Car Accident Lawyer in Omaha

-If you have been injured in a crash caused by an uninsured driver, it is in your best interests to speak with an Omaha car accident attorney as soon as possible.
+If you have been injured in a crash caused by an uninsured driver, it is in your best interests to speak with an Omaha car collision attorney as soon as possible.
 You are likely dealing with the high cost of medical treatment, property damage, and time away from work to recover from your injuries, as well as pain and suffering.
 You have the right to seek full compensation for your losses.
 At Bottlinger Law L.L.C., we work with you to get the compensation you deserve.
 Contact us at (402) 505-8234 to schedule a free consultation.

 - Dealing with Uninsured/Underinsured Accidents

 Our legal team is ready to help.
 Please fill out the form below to set up a free consultation with attorney Jason Bottlinger.

 Membership in this group is restricted only to attorneys who have won multi-millions dollar verdicts for their clients.